ahmed-e-abdulaziz/ahmedabdulaziz.com/content/posts/rest-fundamentals.md

 ## Richardson Maturity Model

-This is a maturity model described by Leonard Richardson in 2008.
-It tells how much an application adheres to REST specifications and puts it in one of four levels.

-This model is well suited to show us how much our endpoints conform to the REST architectural style, so it can state that our API is not a fully mature REST API, but it can still be considered a REST endpoint, though.
-As with HATEOES earlier, this is a lengthy subject that I will probably write a post about in the future but not right now to keep this post short.
+RMM is a maturity model described by Leonard Richardson in 2008.
+It tells how much an application adheres to REST specifications and puts it in one of four levels.This model is well suited to show us how much our endpoints conform to the REST architectural style, so it can state that our API is not a fully mature REST API, but partially a REST endpoint.